From the Council President

 Make sure you follow the CIEC social media pages for all the latest news, but a few of the highlights for March:

-My Travels in March
+My Travels in April

-As always, please let me know if you have questions, ideas or would like one or more of your Key 3 to attend your event.
+As always, please let me know if you have questions, ideas, or would like one or more of your Key 3 to attend your event.

 John Vineyard